New Loan Limits for FHA Loans

 The CFPB has released a number of compliance aids and notices to assist in the industry’s understanding of the new rules.
 Please visit http://www.consumerfinance.gov/mortgage-rules-at-a-glance/ to access guides, videos and the rules themselves.

 Disclaimer: This publication is designed to provide accurate and authoritative information in regard to the subject matter covered.
-It is distributed with the understanding that the publisher is not engaged in rendering legal, accounting, or other professional service.
+It is distributed with the understanding that the publisher is not engaged in rendering legal, accounting, or other professional services.
 If legal or accounting advice or other expert assistance is required, the services of a competent professional should be sought.

 © Copyright, 2014, by Land Title Guarantee Company